xmos/sw_usb_audio/doc/rst/app_316_mc.rst

 build options.
 These are described in :ref:`sec_xua_conf_api`.

-The design has only been fully validated against the build options as set in the application as distributed in the Makefile.
+The design has only been fully validated against the build options as set in the application as distributed in the CMakeLists.txt.
 See :ref:`usb_audio_sec_valbuild` for details and general information on build configuration naming scheme.

-These fully validated build configurations are enumerated in the supplied Makefile
+These fully validated build configurations are enumerated in the supplied CMakeLists.txt.

-The build configuration naming scheme employed in the makefile is shown in :ref:`table_316_config_naming`.
+The build configuration naming scheme employed in the CMakeLists.txt is shown in :ref:`table_316_config_naming`.

 .. _table_316_config_naming: